-- Under this Policy it is strictly prohibited: - Accepting Anything of Value when the purpose of the offering is intending to induce or reward a specific decision being considered by the recipient. - Requesting Anything of Value from External Parties. - Accepting Anything of Value during periods when important decisions, regarding the award or retention of business or of a business advantage, are being made with the Company; - Accepting cash or cash equivalents from External Parties. - Anything of Value provided from an External Party must be of a resonable amount, must be reasonable in frequency, must be appropriate according to the reason of the offering and its timing. - Accepting Anything of Value from External Parties must be permitted under local laws and must be in line with the local customs of the country where provided. - Accepting gifts, travels, meals and/or entertainment reasonably believed to be valued above the thresholds contained in the Annex I of this Policy must be approved in advance by the Reporting Officer (informing the General Secretary), in compliance with this Policy and the Applicable Laws.
-Should total value of the gift and/or the meal/entertainment exceed the "high value" as defined in this Annex, or should the Reporting Officer have any doubts regarding to the application of this policy, secondary approval should be obtained by the CEO.
+- Under this Policy it is strictly prohibited: - Accepting Anything of Value when the purpose of the offering is intending to induce or reward a specific decision being considered by the recipient. - Requesting Anything of Value from External Parties. - Accepting Anything of Value during periods when important decisions, regarding the award or retention of business or of a business advantage, are being made with the Company; - Accepting cash or cash equivalents from External Parties. - Anything of Value provided from an External Party must be of a reasonable amount, must be reasonable in frequency, must be appropriate according to the reason of the offering and its timing. - Accepting Anything of Value from External Parties must be permitted under local laws and must be in line with the local customs of the country where provided. - Accepting gifts, travels, meals and/or entertainment reasonably believed to be valued above the thresholds contained in the Annex I of this Policy must be approved in advance by the Reporting Officer (informing the Compliance Officer), in compliance with this Policy and the Applicable Laws.
+Should total value of the gift and/or the meal/entertainment exceed the "high value" as defined in this Annex secondary approval should be obtained by the CEO.

-A gifts, travel, meals and entertainment log must be kept to register all gifts, travels, meals and entertainment received above the thresholds included in Annex I from External parties.
+A gifts, travel, meals and entertainment log must be kept registering all gifts, travels, meals and entertainment received above the thresholds included in Annex I from External parties.